genuinetools/img/README.md

 for more info.

 But it will work as an unprivileged user on your host with a `runc` that is compiled from the following branch: [AkihiroSuda/runc/tree/demo-rootless](https://github.com/AkihiroSuda/runc/tree/demo-rootless).
+I also uploaded one here: [https://misc.j3ss.co/tmp/runc](https://misc.j3ss.co/tmp/runc), if you trust me.

 **TLDR;** will work unprivileged on your host not in a container til we work out some kinks.